 What makes a tree hazardous?
 We talked to Steve Chisholm and Ted Szczawinski, two N.J.
 Certified Tree Experts who teach in the popular Rutgers course “Hazardous Tree Identification.”
 Below is a brief summary of the rating system used by Steve, Ted, and other top professionals to evaluate the hazardous state of a tree.

-The first thing to determine is whether or not the tree has a target.
+First of all, determine whether or not the tree has a target.
 If the tree falls, what will it hit?
-Is it going to hit something important, or is it only hitting the ground in the middle of an empty forest?
+Is it going to hit something important or is it only hitting the ground in the middle of an empty forest?

 If there is no target, there is no hazardous tree and the evaluation can be stopped.
 If there is a target, the tree is rated on a 1 to 3 scale.

-- Rating of 1 – only a slight chance tree will hit the target or the target has infrequent use.
+- Rating of 1 – There’s a slight chance the tree will hit the target or the target has infrequent use.

-- Rating of 2 – medium chance of tree hitting target; target has moderate use.
+- Rating of 2 – There’s a medium chance the tree will hit the target, and the target has moderate use.

 The tree is then rated on the three additional categories below.
 Once again, a 3-point system is used for each category, with 3 designating the highest risk.

 - Root Zone – Is the tree anchored firmly to the ground?
 Look at the roots.
 Does the tree have a strong root flare (good) or is it straight like a utility pole (bad)?

 - The Trunk – Is there decay present?
 Are there co-dominant stems?
 A tree with co-dominant stems has a place where the main trunk splits into multiple trunks.
 Co-dominant stems increase the likelihood of tree failure.
 One solid trunk is best.